ericdmoore/casitaAzul/README.md

 ## The Project

 Kids need a place that is all there own.
 In a fortuitous, and mutually beneficial arrangement, my renewable energy tinkering has benefitted my kids with upgrades to their play house.
 And that has also benefitted my conscious when I tell them go play outside, no matter the time or weather.

+# Principles Leading To This Design
+- Why not just bring in elecrical mains from the utility company?
+  - Safety.
+My daughters are playing in there as young as 2 years old, and I want them to be able to play with forks and not worry about them sticking it in a wall socket.
+  - Sure You could bring in a long conduit with romex and put a large DC converter.
+Fair Enough.
+I did not want to deal with code compliance, and I wanted to be able to add more power later, with out having to run mess with digging and with conduit.
+  - I also enjoyed getting my "hands dirty" with creating an off-grid principled system.

+- Why not just use a 12V system?
+  - Max Watts in for my MPPT is double with 24V systems
+  - Wire is cheaper to run smaller gauge wire - for smaller currents
+  - Just using a 12v dc-dc converter to get a 12v rail

+- Why not Use Bigger Panels?
+  - I would have if I was starting today.
+I would have used ~400W panels.
+But I limpped into the projerct.

+- Why not use a 48V system?
+  - If I was running my regular house on a solar+battery system, I would indeed use a 48V system, however that would have needlessly upped my budget on the project.

 ### Systems